ovh/manager/docs/docs/guide/test-e2e.md

 ## Prerequisites

-You must have at least one browser (Chrome/Chromium or Firefox) installed.
+- You must have at least one browser (Chrome/Chromium or Firefox) installed.
 You can install a standalone version of Chromium: check [`How-to install locally Chromium`](#how-to-install-locally-chromium) below.
+- You must execute [patch-package](https://github.com/ds300/patch-package), in order to apply some updates to TestCafé library.
+Please execute the following command after installation: `npx patch-package --patch-dir="packages/manager/tools/testcafe/patches"`.

 ## Usage